Road Trip Planner: The Ultimate Guide

 - Finally, snacks!
 Snacks are absolutely essential when planning a road trip.
 Nobody likes a hangry passenger or worse still driver.

-Road Trip Planner Guide to Essential Entertainment
+Road Trip Planner Free Guide to Essential Entertainment

 As the driver, you will be busy and time will pass faster than it will for your fellow passengers.
 With a lot of ground to cover you need to have things ready to pass the time.

 Games are great to keep people in good spirits.
-When we were younger we used to travel in a convoy with family friends.
+When we were younger we used to travel in a convoy with family and friends.
 The kids would be given walkie-talkies to commentate the trip and play games with the other car.
 Hours of fun to be had, for the kids anyway.
 We would play things like ISpy, Spot the Make and Model, the list is endless.
 Safe to say, we got creative.

 Entertainment on a Solo Road Trip

 Traveling alone!?
 You can still play games although it might not be quite as much fun.
 Make sure you have a good road-tripping playlist saved on your Spotify so that you can sing yourself from one place to the next.
 Downloading audiobooks and tuning into podcasts are a couple more great ways to keep your travel time interesting.
-Just be sure to remember your chargers for your electrical appliances so that you don’t come unstuck when they run out of charge.
+Just be sure to remember the chargers for your electrical appliances so that you don’t come unstuck when they run out of charge.

 The most important thing on a road trip is to make sure you take in the landscape along the way.
 The journey is part of the adventure so don’t miss it by trying to keep yourself busy with other things the whole time.
 Try to avoid the “are we there yet?!” and be in the moment.
 By wishing away the travel portion, you are wishing away half of your trip.
 Your road trip is about doing things and doing nothing.